 Tails Pet Magazine

 A national magazine with 10 local city editions, Tails features expert knowledge, advice and pet product reviews, along with resource guides and community event news.
 The Chicago-area edition is available at pet-related businesses and veterinary offices.
-Tails encourages adoption and believes that animals are an integral part of the family.

 Pets Are Like Family